phoenix172/ArctisVoiceMeeterControl/README.md

-# ArctisVoiceMeeter
+# Arctis VoiceMeeter Control
 Binds the ChatMix knob of an Arctis headset to the Gain slider of a VoiceMeeter channel.

 Uses the USB Transmitter, not Bluetooth.

 ## Requirements
-SteelSeries Arctis 9 Headset (support for other Arctis headsets should be easy to add)
+- SteelSeries Arctis 9 Headset (support for other Arctis headsets should be easy to add)

-VoiceMeeter installed and Set Up
+- VoiceMeeter installed and Set Up

 ## Usage
 Just run with the Arctis transmitter connected.